Skip to main content

 To guarantee the ongoing sustainability of this incredible and beautiful species, purchase your Western Red Cedar from a merchant with a clear, unequivocal environmental policy — like us!

-Closeup of Western Red Cedar trees.
+Western Red Cedar tree 2

 Finishes, treatments, maintenance & restoration of Western Red Cedar